 • The threat of a round-wrecking quad always looms with John Daly and true it’s just daybreak at Glory’s Last Shot, but if he should do the improbable and win a third major does he make the Hall of Fame?

-• In a parting shot on "Live From" on Wednesday night, I spontaneously threw out the name Carl Pettersson when the question was raised, Will we see another major won with a long putter?
+• In a parting shot on ‘Live From’ on Wednesday night, I spontaneously threw out the name Carl Pettersson when the question was raised, Will we see another major won with a long putter?

 • This PGA Championship needs a little sunshine and an epic finish to overcome the early negative media vibe on the 90-minute shuttle to and from Charleston.